Experimenting with Protobufs generated types in Rust

 }

-After that followed the instructions for using prost-build to generate a struct from the Protobuf definition.
-That included adding the following to the Cargo.toml:
+Next we're using prost-build to generate a struct from the Protobuf definition.
+We add the following to the Cargo.toml:

 build = "src/build.rs"